subasraj/flashpost-support/SCRIPT-API.md

 Scripts run in a sandboxed JavaScript environment with a 5-second timeout.

+## Script Levels

+Scripts can be defined at three levels:
+1. **Collection level** — Settings → Scripts (applies to all requests in the collection)
+2. **Folder level** — Settings → Scripts (applies to all requests in the folder)
+3. **Request level** — Script tab on the request

+**Execution order (Pre-Request):** Collection → Folder → Request

+**Execution order (Post-Response):** Request → Folder → Collection

+Variable changes from each script stage are carried forward to the next.

+## Collection Environment

+An environment can be attached to a collection via **Collection Settings → Environment**:

+- When attached, all requests in the collection use that environment's variables instead of the active (starred) environment
+- Scripts (`fp.setEnvVar`, `postman.setEnvironmentVariable`) persist changes to the attached environment
+- Global variables (`fp.setGlobalEnvVar`) are always saved to the Global environment regardless of the attached environment
+- Variable highlighting (`{{variable}}` green/red) in request panels reflects the attached environment in real-time

 ## Global Objects

 The following objects are available in both Pre Request and Post Response scripts: